Area 5A – Notes

 This is one of the oldest sections of the collection and it seems clear that either there were many inaccuracies in the original naming or they have happened since.
 Since many of the plants are very old varieties getting a definite identification is likely to be difficult.

-‘Alba Plena di Casoretti’ is labelled ‘Alba Casoretti’ but in the collection records as ‘Alba Plena di Casoretti’.
-There is a variety called ‘Alba di Casoretti’ but the description does not match this plant.
+‘Alba Plena di Casoretti’ (5A-002) is labelled ‘Alba Casoretti’ but in the collection records is listed as ‘Alba Plena di Casoretti’, the description of which it matches.

-‘Angela Cocchi’ should be white with red stripes.
+‘Angela Cocchi’ (5A-004) should be white with red stripes.
 There is a self red sport called ‘Angela Cocchi Rouge’ which may be what this is.
+This is very different from the ‘Angela Cocchi’ at 1M-001, which is also wrong.

 ‘Duchesse Decazes’ should be pink with white veins and edge, making 5A-020 and 5A-021 correct and 5A-019 wrong, at least by colour.
 None is a good fit for the description of medium size full peony.